IronCoreLabs/ironweb/README.md

 ## Quickstart

-Two quick-starts are available on the [documentation site](https://docs.ironcorelabs.com).
-These quick-starts will guide you through getting started with the IronWeb SDK in either a [vanilla JS](https://docs.ironcorelabs.com/getting-started/vanilla-javascript), [React](https://github.com/IronCoreLabs/getting-started-react) , or [Angular](https://docs.ironcorelabs.com/getting-started/angular) codebase.
+Three quick-starts are available on the [documentation site](https://ironcorelabs.com/docs).
+These quick-starts will guide you through getting started with the IronWeb SDK in either a [vanilla JS](https://ironcorelabs.com/docs/getting-started/vanilla-javascript), [React](https://github.com/IronCoreLabs/getting-started-react) , or [Angular](https://ironcorelabs.com/docs/getting-started/angular) codebase.

 ## Types